nolan-h-hamilton/Consenrich/Examples.md

 ### Software

-*Note*, most recent versions of the software listed will also work.
-The specific versions given in this section are exact for the sake of reproducibility.
+*Note*, recent versions of Python (3.9+) and the other listed software will likely work, too–The specific versions given in this section are exact for the sake of reproducibility.

 #### System Dependencies